-Having formed upon the death of Michael Mosier on May 17 of 2015, the Michael Mosier Defeat DIPG Foundation in Bethesda, MD began a campaign in 2016 to encourage as many states as possible to commemorate DIPG children on the 17th day of May.
-Having followed Michael's journey, Janet Demeter worked with her Congressman to change the national Resolution, which was reintroduced in January of 2017 to the 115th Congress as H. Res.
+In 2016, the Michael Mosier Defeat DIPG Foundation in Bethesda, MD (now merged with ChadTough Defeat DIPG Foundation) began a campaign to encourage as many states as possible to commemorate DIPG children on the 17th day of May, as the inspirational Michael Mosier, a record-breaker for raising funds with Team Big Hero 6 for the National Brain Tumor Society's event "Race for Hope" occurring annually on the first weekend of May, Brain Tumor Awareness Month, tragically lost his life to DIPG on May 17 2015.
+Having followed Michael's journey, Janet Demeter worked with her Congressman to change the national Resolution, which was reintroduced in January of

+2017 to the 115th Congress as H. Res.
 69, to designate May 17 as part of its language for greater solidarity and awareness of the project in the childhood cancer community and to help ensure its success.
 To date, over 34 states have recognized DIPG Awareness Day, May 17th, either by gubernatorial proclamation or by the state legislature.

 Subsequently H. Res.
 69 finished the 115th Congress with over 50 cosponsors, and then in the 116th Congress, H. Res.
 114, the resolution gained the support of nearly half the House with 215 signatures recorded, and again without regards from House Leadership for a floor vote.
 On May 17, 2021 the resolution was introduced for a fourth time, with Congresswoman Debbie Dingell (D-MI-12), and Congressman David Joyce (R-OH-14) leading in the 117th Congress.
-DIPG Advocacy Group is hopeful to achieve a super-majority of support for the resolution during the 117th Congress, ever hopeful for House Leadership to consider scheduling it for a vote on or before May 17, 2022.
+DIPG Advocacy Group is hopeful to achieve a clear majority of support for the resolution during the 117th Congress, ever hopeful for House Leadership to finally consider scheduling it for a vote.